Chris86g/Shamrock-Music/README.md

-# Shamrock music - just some website about music
+# Shamrock Music - just some website about music
 <hr>
-Technologies used:
+###Technologies used:

 - HTML5
 - CSS3